standage/ctypes-demo/README.md

 To see a crude solution, go to the *fix* directory and type `make`.
 You should then be able to go back to the *mylibpy* directory on  Mac and run `./test.py` successfully.
 Type `git diff` to see what changes were made.
-You're essentially required to sidestep the most useful features of `ctypes` and provide your own additional error/type checking in order to get it to work on Mac OS X.
+You're essentially required to sidestep the most useful features of `ctypes` in order to get it to work on Mac OS X.

+## Update: 16 Dec 2014

+Dereferencing the value returned by C library with `c_void_p()` seems to restore this behavior on OS X. See latest commit.